zqh0253/finetrainers/README.md

 | after validation end          | 39.558           | 46.947              |
 | after training end            | 24.842           | 41.039              |

-Note: requires about `47` GB of VRAM with precomputation.
+Note: requires about `47` GB of VRAM with validation.
 If validation is not performed, the memory usage is reduced to about `42` GB.

 </details>